jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Crawling Hand.md

 RacialMods: +4 Survival
 Languages: Common (can't speak)
 SQ:
+SpecialAbilities:
+  Grab (Ex): >
-SpecialAbilities: Grab (Ex) A crawling hand can use its grab ability on a creature of up to Medium size.
+    A crawling hand can use its grab ability on a creature of up to Medium size.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: